 Now you’ve got your very own riser, uplifter, or transition effect!

-This is a very common way to create transitions in pop music, EDM, and many other genres of music.
+This is a very common way to create transitions in pop music, EDM, and many other genres.
 You can try out the same method on a clap, kick, or even a tonal instrument like a piano.

 If you have your own ways of creating transitions or similar effects in songs, feel free to submit them to us and let us see your sound design skills!